mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/02/22/Day-34/">February 22, 2017</a></small></div>
 <p>poll/ <strong>Support for Obamacare is rising</strong>.
-Voters are now split evenly on the Affordable Care Act: 45% of registered voters approve of the law, and 45% disapprove.
+Voters are now split evenly on the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>: 45% of registered voters approve of the law, and 45% disapprove.
 Before Trump took office, the poll showed only 41% of voters approved vs 52% who disapproved. (<a href="http://www.politico.com/story/2017/02/obamacare-repeal-replace-poll-235245" target="_blank">Politico</a>)</p>